PRI Perceived Risk Index ©

 Measuring the risk as perceived by financial markets – Sectors & Enel

-In the observation period, the Perceived Risk Index shows a sharp increase in early 2020 for the pandemic outbreak, and more recently due to the energy crisis, aggravated by the conflict between Russia and Ukraine, now shows a decrease due to a first approach to manage the energy dependence from Russia.
+In the observation period, the PRI Perceived Risk Index © shows a sharp increase in early 2020 for the pandemic outbreak, and more recently due to the energy crisis, aggravated by the conflict between Russia and Ukraine, now shows a decrease due to a first approach to manage the energy dependence from Russia, with a new rise due to last interest rates and inflation increases.